Table of Contents

 A big water tank is in order to keep everything working.
 Don’t expect to fill the tall and slender water tank from your kitchen sink as it won’t fit.
 This isn’t much of a bother if you have a tap in the bathroom or a sizeable bathtub else you will have to invest in a water hose.

-The Vornado Ultra3 will do you great if you are looking for something big enough to cover bigger rooms.
+The Vornado Ultra3 will serve you well if you are looking for something big enough to cover bigger rooms.
 You will, however, have to bear with the complicated cleaning procedure and the rather noisy fan the Ultra3 needs to push its mist far and wide to achieve uniform humidification of bigger rooms.

 Whole House Humidifiers for Asthmatics